Once the season is over it is very need to take a few days off, or even weeks, for rrecover from the physical and mental effort made.

 It depends on how the season has been, it will be the necessary rest

-Depending on how long the season has been, they will need more or less days of rest, but so you can get an idea, if you have not had previous breaks, a month of rest will suit you.
+Depending on how long the season has been, they will need more or less days off, but to give you an idea, if you have not had previous breaks, a month off will do you good.

 Take up the workouts in a progressive way

 When you return to training it is convenient that it be progressively and correctly scheduled:

 The return to training begins with a frequency of less than 50% of the week, that is, around 3 days of training.

 During the first 6, the frequency is increasing progressively to the proposed objective.

 The volume and intensity must be increased progressively

 The volume, intensity and duration of each workout must also be increased progressively during the first weeks, so that we give our body enough time to assimilate the loads without falling into injury.